rsdoiel/rsdoiel.github.io/blog/2021/05/16/Beyond-Oakwood-Modules-and-Aliases.md

 UPDATE: The current version of my `Chars` module can be found in my [Artemis](https://github.com/rsdoiel/Artemis) repository.
-The repository include additional code and modules suitable to working with Oberon-7 in a POSIX envinronment.
+The repository includes additional code and modules suitable to working with Oberon-7 in a POSIX envinronment.

 ### Next, Previous